ITINERARY:

 history.
 Later, there is free time to

 browse in the shops or to relax in the cafes.
-Sample some

-Day 6 - Today we have a
+FREE DAY Today we have a

 free